grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 mild misgivings about the zoo-like nature of raptor collections are destroyed instantaneously by giant birds of prey flying no more than a couple of feet over our heads.
-The commentary from the team looking after the birds is also excellent, too.
+The commentary from the team looking after the birds is excellent, too.
 The interaction of the bigger birds of prey and local wild raptors was also great.
 During the show, a couple of nearby Buzzards decided that the presence of a Golden Eagle motivated them to become faraway Buzzards at some speed.
 Visiting the aviary afterwards, we followed